 Signs of bruxism include sensitive teeth, jaw muscle pain in the morning, tooth tips that are flattened or dull, the sound of grinding during sleep.

 Bruxism can be treated or reduced through relaxation techniques, change in dietary habits and in more severe cases limited by a custom fitted dental appliance called a nightguard.
-If you grind or clench your teeth speak to Dr. Milligan about reducing or eliminating the problem.
+If you grind or clench your teeth speak to Dr. Piplani about reducing or eliminating the problem.